Tanman1712/simon/README.md

 ### Final Phase
 Just have the play page left.
 Most of the changes I want to make are more css and javascript based so it's staying pretty vanilla for now.

+## CSS
+### First steps
+First: need to add the link to the css to all the html files as well as the imports to bootstrap

+### Next Phase
+Fill out the main.css

+### Final Phase
+Make minor adjustments to help solidify topics